-State change only - If your change decreases the tax due to Illinois and you want a refund, you must file an amended return (claim for refund) within whichever is latest.
+State change only - If your change decreases the tax due to Illinois and you want a refund, you must file an amended return (claim for refund) within

-- three years after the extended due date, - three years after the date your original return was filed, or - one year after the date your Illinois tax was paid,
+- three years after the extended due date, - three years after the date your original return was filed, or - one year after the date your Illinois tax was paid, - whichever is latest.

+Note The refund allowed on a claim filed within three years after the original return was filed is limited to the total of all payments made of \$100,000.
+If within three years and six months prior to the filing of the refund claim.
 If your change increases the tax you owe to Illinois, you should file a Form IL-1040-X and pay the tax, penalty, and interest as soon as you realize that it is owed.